jasvinder2410/Customer-Segmentation/README.md

 ## 📊 Dataset
 - Source: Mall Customers dataset.
 - Features:
-1.CustomerID: Unique identifier for each customer.
+1. CustomerID: Unique identifier for each customer.
-2.Gender: Gender of the customer.
+2. Gender: Gender of the customer.
 Age: Age of the customer.
 Annual Income (k$): Customer's annual income in thousands of dollars.
 Spending Score (1-100): Score assigned based on spending behavior.